 - Use deep breathing techniques to regain your composure.

 - Model good behavior.

 - Consider that other drivers may have a reason for their bad actions.

-You should also be aware of dangerous circumstances and environmental changes, like time changes during daylight saving time.
 Remember, the very act of allowing anger and aggression in your daily life can lead to health problems like headaches, anxiety, depression, and high blood pressure.
 So even if you never get into a car accident, learning to control your bad driving habits or simply your response to others is a worthwhile endeavor.
 In fact, it could end up saving your life.